 A Feis is a local competition that enables Solo dancers of any level to compete and have the opportunity to advance to the next level.
 Teams may also register to compete in Ceili dances.

 Southern Region Oireachtas (Regionals)

 The Southern Region Oireachtas is a regional competition that occurs during the first weekend in December each year.
 This is the regional qualifier for the National Championships and World Championships.
-Dancers should expect to travel for the Oireachtas because the location varies each year.
+The following locations have been confirmed:

 North American Irish Dance Championships (NAIDC – Nationals)

 The North American Irish Dance Championships is a National competition that occurs during the first week of July each year.
 In order to attend Nationals, dancers must qualify at the Southern Region Oireachtas or actively compete in the Open Championship level.
 In addition, dancers can qualify for the World Championships at Nationals.
-Dancers should expect to travel for Nationals because the location varies each year.
 The following locations have been confirmed:

 - 2018: Orlando, Florida – Hosted by IDTANA

 - 2019: Vancouver, British Columbia – Hosted by WCIDTA

 - 2020: Nashville, Tennessee – Hosted by IDTAMA